smorel394/ProjectiveSpace_lean4/README.md

 # Detail of the files

+All the interesting files are in the ProjectiveSpace directory, because I do not know how to make a Lean4 project.

 ## ClosedHyperplanes.lean

 Preliminaries on closed hyperplanes in E, in particular the construction of a retraction on a closed hyperplane and an isomorphism between any two closed hyperplanes.
 Also contains the construction of a SeparatingDual instance if E is finite-dimensional.